 We are continuously refining our products and processes.
 The creativity and inventiveness of our employees are major drivers in this process - potential that we appreciate and which we want to promote to the best of our ability.
 The management of ideas offers employees the opportunity to submit their suggestions for improvements, thereby actively promoting changes in their working environments.
-In 2018, we recorded a total of 3,034 suggestions for improvements in Germany.
+In 2019, we received 3,072 suggestions for improvements in Group companies in Germany.

 We regularly and actively involve our workforce in the further development of the Group.
 To this end, the groupwide employee survey IMPULS has already been conducted three times.
-The results were secured within the structured follow-up process and the measures derived from them implemented.
-We currently intend to conduct another groupwide employee survey in 2019.
+The results were saved within a structured follow-up process and the measures derived from them implemented.